 Six Specialty Coffee Spots To Visit in Lima, Peru

-When I started planning my two-week Peru trip earlier this year, I soon realised that it was unlikely I would manage to squeeze a visit to a coffee farm into my packed itinerary, as I did in Costa Rica.
+When planning my two-week Peru trip, I soon realised I wouldn't manage to squeeze a visit to a coffee farm into my packed itinerary, as I did in Costa Rica.
 But I did my best to visit as many coffee shops as I could, including in Cusco, Arequipa and especially Lima.
 I spent two full days at the start of my trip and an afternoon at the end in Lima; I could have cut a day and reallocated it to another city but I wanted to have time to visit a few of the specialty coffee shops I'd researched.

 10 October 2018